Get Ready to be inspired for your conference website

 If you know Hubspot, you will get why the event website is in tune with the brand.
-From the colors and fonts to the layout and shapes, everything in this website reminds us of the Hubspot product.
+From the color palette and fonts to the layout and shapes, everything in this website reminds us of the Hubspot product.

 If your conference is being hosted by a well-known organization, use their existing branding elements on your event website.
-Colors, fonts, button radius, and shapes are easy to implement and give a coherent look and feel.
+Color scheme, fonts, typography, button radius, and shapes are easy to implement and give a coherent look and feel.

 It may not seem like it at first, but the resulting impact is strong: it gives a sense of familiarity with a known organization.
 This increases credibility, confidence, and most likely the interest around your event.

-The video that appears prominently above the fold is also a great way to increase engagement.
+The video that appears prominently above the fold is also a great way to increase engagement on the event page.

 Emberconf is dedicated to Ember.js, an open-source web framework.